scottishgovernment/resources.mygov.scot/_criterion/consistent-user-experience.md

 Build a service consistent with the user experience of the rest of mygov.scot, including using the mygov.scot design style guide and the GOV.UK content style guide.

-## How point 4 improves their service
+## How point 4 improves the service

 Using consistent language and design patterns means: